Box-Of-Hats/Bem-VSCode-Extension/README.md

 ## Known issues

--   Classes wont be discovered if they contain \_ characters.
+-   Classes wont be discovered if they contain \_ characters when inserting elements.